department-of-veterans-affairs/vagov-content/pages/housing-assistance/home-loans/trouble-making-payments.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: VA Help To Avoid Mortgage Foreclosure
+title: VA Help To Avoid Foreclosure
-heading: VA help to avoid mortgage foreclosure
+heading: VA help to avoid foreclosure
 display_title: Trouble making payments?
 description: Having trouble making your mortgage payments?
 If you're a Veteran or surviving spouse, find out how our VA loan technicians can work with you, and your lender, to help you avoid foreclosure and keep your home.
 keywords: va mortgage